klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 #### So what if there are any hooks installed?

-As opposed to FreshyCalls implementation, our newly implemented jumper is less susceptible to hooks, as it dynamically search for the `syscall` instruction, which must be there, in `ntdll.dll`.
+As opposed to FreshyCalls implementation, our newly implemented jumper is less susceptible to hooks, as it dynamically searches for the `syscall` instruction, which must be there, in `ntdll.dll`.
 It indeed doesn't use static offsets from the start of the syscall signature, which could be broken by inline hooks installed within the dll.